Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-The following lemma provides a justification for this value of $\cmax$ and will be used in \cref{subsubsec:proof_bd_cmax} to prove \cref{lem:further_bd_finite_speed} stating that the (upper) limit mean speed $\barsescsup$ is not larger than $\cmax$.
-Note that the ``$1+$'' in the definition of $\cmax$ is only to ensure that $\cmax$ is nonzero (and actually not smaller than $1$), since the quantity $\Delta_V$ may be equal to $0$. \begin{lemma}[positive energy at Escape point when travelling frame speed is large] For every function $w$ in $\HoneulofR$ and every quantities $y_0$ and $c$ satisfying the following conditions:
+These two quantities depend on $\alpha$ and $V$ and $m$ (only).
+The following lemma provides a justification for this value of $\cUpp$ and will be used in \cref{subsubsec:proof_bd_cmax} to prove \cref{lem:further_bd_finite_speed} stating that the (upper) limit mean speed $\barsescsup$ is not larger than $\cUpp$.
+Note that the ``$+1$'' in the definition of $\cUpp$ is only to ensure that $\cUpp$ is nonzero (and actually not smaller than $1$), since the quantity $\Delta_V$ may be equal to $0$ (if the set $\mmm$ is reduced to a single point). \begin{lemma}[positive energy at Escape point when travelling frame speed is large positive] For every function $w$ in $\HulofR{1}$ and every quantities $\xi_0$ and $c$ satisfying the conditions

 the following estimate holds: